harryypham/animals-api/README.md

 - Swagger Documentation

 ## Getting Started
-To get started with the Animals API, follow these steps:
+To get started with the Animals API, you first need to crawl the web for animal data and set up your own database.
+An example script to perform this data collection will be provided here.
+Once you have gathered the data, follow these steps:

 Clone the repository:
 ```bash